Introduction

 - Peaka simplifies data access: Query real data without setting up ETL, modeling it as virtual tables to the agents access and let it do its work.
 Peaka MCP server is backed by tools that enables agents to query structured data using natural language.

-- Mastra smart interface: with Mastra powering the logic and assistant-ui providing the frontend, you can build and deploy conversational agents in minutes.
+- Mastra provides a smart interface: With Mastra powering the logic and assistant-ui providing the frontend, you can build and deploy conversational agents in minutes.